Yasir Hanapi: Tampines Rovers

 After a successful season with Home United, Yasir moved to Tampines Rovers in 2016.
 He scored his first goal for the stags in his first league match for his new club but was sent off after receiving two yellow cards.
+On 10 May 2016, with Tampines Rovers needing the win, he scored a curling shot from outside the box with his weak foot against Selangor in front of 11,875 fans which is the highest attendance record in the Group.
+Yasir secure the only goal in the match which guaranteed Tampines Rovers to qualified to the Round of 16 as group runners-ups.

 In the 2017 S.League season, he made 16 appearances for the Stags in the league, scoring 5 goals in the process before leaving for PDRM.

 PDRM FA

 On 9 June 2017, Yasir joined national teammate Safuwan Baharudin at Malaysian second-tier side PDRM for the remainder of the Malaysia Premier League season.
 It was reported that no transfer fee was involved in the deal.
 He opened his account for the cops in a 3–1 loss to Perlis.

 Return to Tampines Rovers

-Following the conclusion of his contract with the Cops, Yasir rejoined former club Tampines Rovers for the 2018 S.League season.
+Following the conclusion of his contract with PDRM, Yasir rejoined former club Tampines Rovers for the 2018 S.League season.

+Yasir was than made the club captain from the 2020 Singapore Premier League season onwards.

 Yasir started the 2021 Singapore Premier League in blistering form, netting 3 goals in 3 games to help his team sit joint top of the table after 3 games in the season.
+On 25 June 2021, Yasir captained Tampines Rovers in their debut AFC Champions League campaign against Japanese club, Gamba Osaka.